 Ketamine and Phencyclidine (PCP)

 Ketamine and phencyclidine (PCP) are chemically related anesthetics.
-These drugs are often used to adulterate or pass for other hallucinogens such as LSD.
+These drugs are often used to adulterate or pass for other hallucinogens such as lysergic acid diethylamide (LSD).

 Ketamine is available in liquid or powder form.
 When used illicitly, the powder form is typically snorted but can be taken orally.
-The liquid form is taken IV, IM, or sc.
+The liquid form is taken IV, IM, or subcutaneously.
+IM and IV ketamine is increasingly being used therapeutically for sedation and pain control.

 PCP, once common, is no longer being legally manufactured.
 It is illegally manufactured and sold on the street under names such as angel dust; it is sometimes sold in combination with herbs, marijuana, and tobacco.